NAFTeam/NAFF/docs/src/Guides/05 Components.md

 The colours correspond to the styles found in `ButtonStyles`.
 Click [here](/API Reference/models/Discord/enums/#dis_snek.models.discord.enums.ButtonStyles) for more information.

 If you use `ButtonStyles.URL`, you can pass an url to the button with `url`.
-User who click the button will get redirected to your url.
+Users who click the button will get redirected to your url.
 ```python
 components = Button(
     style=ButtonStyles.URL,